-p.106 For a masterly survey of the spread of the English abroad, see Angus Calder: Revolutionary Empire.
+p.
+106 For a masterly survey of the spread of the English abroad, see Angus Calder: Revolutionary Empire.
 The Rise of the English-Speaking Empires from the Fifteenth Century to the 1780s (London, 1981).
 For a readable account of the beginning of the English settlement in the United States, see Alistair Cooke: America (London, 1973; New York, 1977).

-p.108 For the life of Chesapeake Bay, see William W. Warner: Beautiful Swimmers: Watermen, Crabs and the Chesapeake Bay (London and Boston, 1976).
+p.
+107 For the life of Chesapeake Bay, see William W. Warner: Beautiful Swimmers: Watermen, Crabs and the Chesapeake Bay (London and Boston, 1976).

 We are indebted to David Shores for his paper on the speech of Tangier Island.
-For the "hoi toiders" and their history, see David Stick: The Outer Banks of North Carolina (Chapel Hill, NC, 1958).
+For the 'hoi toiders' and their history, see David Stick: The Outer Banks of North Carolina (Chapel Hill, NC, 1958).
+Spider is now found up and down the East coast, as many readers have pointed out.

-p.109 For the best treatment of English in the Bahamas see John A. Holm: Dictionary of Bahamian English (New York, 1982).
+p.
+110 For the best treatment of English in the Bahamas see John A. Holm: Dictionary of Bahamian English (New York, 1982).
 We are extremely grateful to Dr Holm for his assistance.